Abraham J. Isserman: Gerhart Eisler trial

-In 1947, with Carol Weiss King, Isserman defended Gerhart Eisler in a trial for fraudulent passport.
+In 1947, with Carol Weiss King, Isserman defended Gerhart Eisler in a trial over a fraudulent passport.
 (The Federal government believed that the full "Eisler defense committee included: Max Bedacht, Dr. Felix Boenheim, Charles Collins, Eugene P. Connolly, Gustav Faber, Ida Guggenheimer, Isserman, King, Albert Maltz, and Walter Mueller.)

 In the press, Eisler had been accused of being a mastermind for Soviet spies in the United States.
 On February 17, 1947, Life (magazine) magazine ran "The Career of Gerhart Eisler as a Comintern Agent" whose subtext read "Prototyp of a professional, Moscow-schooled revolutionary, he is now charged with conspiracy against the government of the U.S."

 During proceedings, Isserman stated, "I charge that this whole procedure is in bad faith and savors to me of something more."

 Eisler skipped bail and left the country by means of a Polish freighter.

 In 1949, the court removed Eisler v.
 United States, 338 U.S. 189, from the docket, pending return of the fugitive Eisler.